-Restoring floorboards: step-by-step guide
+Restoring floorboards: a step-by-step guide

 - If there are big gaps, these need to be filled in with wood.
-Take a piece of wood which fits in nicely in and cover both sides of this piece with wood glue.
+Take a piece of wood that fits in nicely in and cover both sides of this piece with wood glue.
 After placing it in the gap, tap it lightly to fix it completely between the two boards.
 Now, wait for the glue to dry off.
 Take a planer to flush the new piece with the existing floorboards and then sand the new piece of wood.
 Now treat this with varnish and your gap is filled up completely.

 - If there is a completely worn out piece in the floorboards, use a fresh piece of wood to fix it.
-You will need to use a matching dye to make it look similar to the existing floorboards’ colour.
+You will need to use a matching dye to make it look similar to the existing floorboards’ color.

 - To eliminate the squeaks, you will need to drill a pilot hole into the joist through the wooden board.
 Follow this pilot hole with a screw.
 Now tighten the screw to fix the board.
 This will result in a much more secure board as compared to banging in nails directly into the floorboard.

-- Varnish provides a hard-wearing durable top finish to the wooden floor but it does get damaged with constant usage of toys, pet claws and shoes over time.
+- Varnish provides a hard-wearing durable top finish to the wooden floor but it does get damaged with constant usage of toys, pet claws, and shoes over time.
 To repair the varnish, you need to follow these steps.

 - First of all, the area needs to be sanded with 400 grade wet and dry sandpaper (used wet).
 This needs to be done until the area feels smooth.
-Now you just need to clean the residue and put white spirit on the surface.
+Now you just need to clean the residue and put the white spirit on the surface.

 - It is very easy to take care of the scratches on the surface.
 Just take a little bit of wood filler to fill in the scratches.
 Then just rub them down and treat as described in the previous steps.